How well do face masks protect against COVID-19?

 Masks should be snug over the nose, mouth and chin, with no gaps.
 You should feel warm air coming through the front of the mask when you breathe out.
 You shouldn't feel air coming out under the edges of the mask.

-Masks that have a bendable nose strip help prevent air from leaking out of the top of the mask.
+Choose masks that have bendable nose strips, as these help prevent air from leaking out of the top of the mask.

-Some people choose to wear a disposable mask under their cloth mask.
-In that case, the cloth mask should press the edges of the disposable mask against the face.
-Don't add layers if they make it hard to breathe or obstruct your vision.
+Masks with several layers offer more protection.
+Some people choose to wear a medical mask under their cloth mask.
+In that case, the cloth mask should press the edges of the medical mask against the face.
+Don't add layers if they make it hard to breathe or block your vision.
+And don't use another mask with a KN95 or N95.

 Proper use, storage and cleaning of masks also affects how well they protect you.
 Follow these steps for putting on and taking off your mask: